 In other related fees, Trading 212 does not charge withdrawal, deposit, or inactivity fees.

 It is registered in several countries, meaning that it must have authorization from the local financial markets authorities.
-For instance, in Portugal and Germany, Trading 212 is registered in CMVM and BaFin, respectively.
+For instance, Trading 212 is registered in CMVM and BaFin in Portugal and Germany, respectively.

 Do you want to read a deeper analysis?
 Check out our dedicated article on investment protection (for EU investors)!

-Nonetheless, due to regulation, Trading 212 cannot accept clients from the United States and Canada.
+Nonetheless, due to regulation, Trading 212 cannot accept clients from the United States, Canada and Belgium.